A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 First aid is concerned with the immediate treatment of an injury or illness, whereas safety is more focused on avoiding accidents, injuries, and illnesses.
 Safety is all about minimizing risks and preventing harm from occurring in the first place.

 Having a well-stocked first-aid kit in the home can help respond quickly in the event of an emergency, but without a safety kit, there may be nothing to prevent the emergency from occurring in the first place.
+It's important to remember that safety should always come first – prevention is better than having to rely on a first aid kit after the fact.

 In terms of a safety kit vs. a first aid kit, there is no debate.
 Having a well-stocked first-aid AND safety kit in your home is an essential part of being ready in case of an emergency.